sourabh2k15/bigwig-parser/proofs.md

 Hello steve,

-These are the track configurations and the resulting outputs as compared in Genoverse and Ensembl :
+Below are the track configurations and the resulting outputs as compared in Genoverse and Ensembl to convince you that the code is working :)

 1) BIGBED :